AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/delete-a-flow-step.md

 Making Changes to an Active Campaign

 Understand this feature and you'll master smart campaigns.
-Wooh!